 Instead, make it a habit to start removing clutter from your home consistently.
 Whether you plan to declutter for a few minutes each day, or simply get rid of anything you no longer use, need or love as you go about your day.

-A great way to find the motivation to declutter is reminding yourself that a little decluttering, done consistently, goes a long way.
+A great way to find the motivation to declutter is to remind yourself that a little decluttering, done consistently, goes a long way.

 Decluttering doesn’t have to take hours a day or take over your life.
 Planning to do 15 minutes of decluttering every day will add up to big progress over time.